Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/105-SoftwareStacks.md

     libraries needs to be ported.
 -   Binaries that do only contain NVIDIA code paths, even if the programming model is supported on AMD GPUs, will not run on LUMI.
--   Binaries for AMD GPUs must work with the ROCm versions that can be supported on the system.
+-   Binaries for AMD GPUs must work with the ROCm(tm) versions that can be supported on the system.
-    There can be only one driver version and each driver version supports only a limited range of ROCm versions.
+    There can be only one driver version and each driver version supports only a limited range of ROCm(tm) versions.
 -   The LUMI interconnect requires **libfabric**, the Open Fabrics Interface (OFI) library, using a specific provider for the NIC used on LUMI, the so-called Cassini provider (CXI), so any software compiled with an MPI library that